Cristina Ehrlich

-Cristina Ehrlich is a prominent American fashion stylist.
+Cristina Ehrlich is an American fashion stylist.
 She has been listed as one of the 25 most powerful stylists by the Hollywood Reporter six times.
 Ehrlich was named "Celebrity Stylist of the Year" in 2012 at New York Fashion Week's Style Awards, received a Marie Claire Image Maker Award in 2017 and the DIFF Impact In Fashion Award in 2019.

 Early life

 Born in New York city and raised in Los Angeles, Ehrlich is the daughter of surgeon and photographer, Dr. Richard M. Ehrlich and an interior designer and model mother.
 She attended New York University where she obtained her Bachelor's and master's degrees in Fine Arts.

-Education and Career
+Education and career

 Cristina Ehrlich graduating from NYU, she traveled to Europe to continue her dance studies and eventually landed back in Los Angeles.
 She danced professionally until the age of 27, and retired to pursue her other love, fashion.